Football clubs

 SC Pass + Move FC emblem

-Pass + Move was founded in 2007 by Duncan Jones and Tony Harris and the club has grown to field more than thirty sides.
-An adult team called SC Pass + Move was formed in 2017 and entered Division Two of the East Sussex League ahead of the 2019-20 season.
-The team who currently call Netherfield Recreation Ground, added ‘Arrows’ to their name ahead of the 2020-21 season and have set up a veterans team.
+Pass + Move began in 2007, founded by Duncan Jones and Tony Harris, and grew into an organisation running more than thirty teams.
+An adult side named SC Pass + Move was formed in 2017 and entered Division Two of the East Sussex League for the 2019–20 season.
+Based at Netherfield Recreation Ground, the team adopted the name SC Pass + Move Arrows ahead of the 2020–21 season and briefly fielded a veterans side.

 Sedlescombe